kaaron22/HTMVault/resources/design-document.md

 - Sorting facility inventory lists by manufacturer/model or department
 - Device RFID locators and current precise location information/integration
 - Viewing a list of inactive/retired devices (note: individual inactive devices can be viewed)
-- Inventory record end-of-life information as dictated by a device manufacturer (i.e. date the device no longer supported by the manufacturer, potentially meaning repair parts can no longer be acquired, manufacturer technical support and/or documentation no longer provided, customer notification, etc.)
+- Inventory record end-of-life information as dictated by a device manufacturer (i.e. date the device no longer supported by the manufacturer, potentially meaning repair parts can no longer be acquired, manufacturer technical support and/or documentation no longer provided, customer notification needed so they can plan/budget for replacement, etc.)
 - Integration of work order with patient incident investigation workflows (i.e. when device involved in patient harm)
 - Retirement reasons (i.e. device lost/stolen, rental returned, etc.)
 - Auto-generating acceptance testing work orders (i.e. upon addition of device to inventory or upon reactivating an existing retired device)